daniel-bernet/shoppyList_flaskBackend/readme.md

 ## API Code Overview

-### /app.py
+### /app.py and Dockerfile

 This script initializes and runs the Flask application.

-Host and Port: The application listens on all network interfaces at port 5000.
-SSL Context: The application uses an ad-hoc SSL context for secure connections.

-### Dockerfile

-Describes the Docker container setup, including the base Python image, dependencies, and exposed port.
+The file 'app.py' is used for local deployment, the 'Dockerfile' for deployment as a Docker-Container.
+The file describes the deployment, local or container respectevly, setup, including the base Python image, dependencies, and exposed port.

 ### /app/init.py